Which Platform Excels in AI Visibility Metrics? How to Evaluate Vendors

 • Similarweb (AI Brand Visibility): Best for market intelligence + stakeholder alignment when AI visibility needs to be framed as competitive positioning (often enterprise-fit).

-Rule of thumb: Suites (Semrush/Ahrefs/Conductor/Similarweb) win on reporting + scale, while dedicated tools (OtterlyAI) win on speed and prompt-level monitoring.
+Rule of thumb: Suites (Semrush/Ahrefs/SE Ranking/Similarweb) win on reporting + scale, while dedicated tools (OtterlyAI) win on speed and prompt-level monitoring.

 1) Semrush — AI Visibility Toolkit